Frequently asked questions

 I work flexibly around my clients.
 My usual working hours are Monday-Friday, 9am to 5.00pm.

 I don’t tend to work at weekends (everyone needs a break, after all).
-But, if your project is very urgent, give me a call to see what we can do.
+But if your project is very urgent, give me a call to see what I can do.
 Just to note that I charge extra for working unsocial hours (weekends, evenings and bank holidays).

 For details of my current availability, please drop me a message or give me a call.